karenyyng/MyPhDThesis/README.md

 * Chapter 3 - Illustris analysis
 * Chapter 4 - Cosmic shear mass mapping using Gaussian Processes
 * Chapter 5 - Summary

+This project makes use of style files from Will Dawson and others.